Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Tips for Spray Painting Kitchen Cabinets
+Spray Painting Kitchen Cabinets

-Remove the Doors and Drawers
+Step 1: Remove the Doors and Drawers

-After removing the hinges and knobs, I label the reverse side of each door, underneath a hinge, so I know where each door goes during installation at the end of the job.
+After removing the hinges and knobs, write a number on the reverse side of each door, underneath a hinge, so the doors can be easily installed in the same place at the end of the job without confusion.
 Stick a piece of tape over the number.

 Masking is a lot of work, but using the right masking tools and supplies saves a lot of time.
 The first must-have tool you need for masking is the 3M hand masker and the masking film to go with it, as well as painter's tape.

 I use the 3M masking tool for all of my paint prep, including cabinet painting.
 The tool allows you to easily mask by sticking your masking tape and plastic to the surface at the same time, instead of having to do this separately.
 A masker saves tons of time, especially for big jobs.
+I highly recommend it.

-I won't go into too much detail about surface preparation, since this article is mostly about spray painting kitchen cabinets, not prep, but make sure everything has been prepped before priming and painting.
+I won't go into too much detail about surface preparation since this article is mostly about spray painting kitchen cabinets, not prep, but do make sure everything has been prepped before priming and painting.
 Drill holes for new knobs at this stage too, not after painting.
 If you need to fill old holes that won't be used anymore, Bondo wood filler works great.